Headaches on the Top of Your Head: Causes, Symptoms, and Treatments

 Lifestyle Changes

 Lifestyle changes can significantly reduce the frequency and severity of headaches on the top of your head.
-Staying hydrated, managing stress, maintaining a regular sleep schedule, and practicing good posture are crucial.
+Staying hydrated, managing stress, maintaining a regular sleep schedule, and practising good posture are crucial.
 Reducing screen time and taking regular breaks can prevent eye strain.
-Incorporating regular exercise, a balanced diet, and relaxation techniques also contribute to overall headache prevention.
+Incorporating regular exercise, a balanced diet, and relaxation techniques also contributes to overall headache prevention.

 Physiotherapy for Head Pain